umbraco/UmbracoDocs/Umbraco-Cloud/Cloud-API/index.md

 Umbraco Cloud has a REST API that you can use to automatically create new projects.
 This can come in really handy if you are going to create a lot of projects within a short period of time or if you want to automate project creation or team management.

 :::note
-Do note that the /create endpoint can only be used for creating <b>v7</b> projects.
+Do note that the /create endpoint can only be used for creating <b>Umbraco Cloud</b> projects.

 It's currently not possible to create Heartcore or Uno projects using the Cloud API.
 :::